Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 \section{Acknowledgments}

-We thank our colleagues within the Hadron Spectrum Collaboration (www.hadspec.org) for useful discussions.
-The authors would like to thank D. Wilson, C. S. R. Costa, F. Romero-L\'opez, S. Dawid, J. Sitison, N. Chambers, D. Pefkou, and R. Urek for useful conversations related to the analysis presented in this work.
+We thank our colleagues within the Hadron Spectrum Collaboration (www.hadspec.org) for useful discussions, and would would particularly like to thank J.~Dudek, F.~Ortega-Gamma, and D.~Wilson, for helpful comments on a previous version of this manuscript.
+We thank N.~Chambers, C.~S.~R.~Costa, S.~Dawid, D.~Pefkou, F.~Romero-L\'opez, S.~R.~Sharpe, J.~Sitison, and R.~Urek for useful conversations related to the analysis presented.
 This work contributes to the goals of the U.S. Department of Energy \emph{ExoHad} Topical Collaboration (www.exohad.org), Contract No. DE-SC0023598, and AWJ acknowledges support from the contract.
 RAB was partly supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award No. DE-SC0025665 and No. DE-AC02-05CH11231.
 MTH is supported in part by U.K. Science and Technology Facilities Council (STFC) grants ST/T000600/1 and ST/X000494/1 and additionally by UKRI Future Leader Fellowship MR/T019956/1.
 RGE acknowledges support from the U.S. Department of Energy contract DE-AC05-06OR23177, under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.
 CET acknowledges support from STFC [grant number ST/X000664/1].
 The authors acknowledge support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Nuclear Physics, Scientific Discovery through Advanced Computing (SciDAC) program.
 Also acknowledged is support from the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.

 This work used clusters at Jefferson Laboratory under the USQCD Initiative and the LQCD ARRA project.
 This work also used the DiRAC Data Intensive service (CSD3) at the University of Cambridge, managed by the University of Cambridge University Information Services on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 at Cambridge was funded by BEIS, UKRI and STFC capital funding and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.